mlesniak/markdown-java/README.md

 [ ] Configurable names for directories, e.g. static
 [ ] Log performance metrics for evaluation
 [ ] favicon.ico logic will not work as implemented
+[ ] Add request uuid in mdc using custom filter